-Schumer celebrates 51-seat Senate majority after Warnock win: ‘Thank God he ran’
+Schumer celebrates 51-seat Senate majority after Warnock win: 'Thank God he ran'

 “It’s big.
 It’s significant,” Schumer said of Warnock’s win.
 “We can breathe a sigh of relief.”

-Schumer also had some cheeky advice for Republicans who may be licking their wounds following their lackluster performance in the midterm elections.
+He also had some cheeky advice for Republicans who may be licking their wounds following their lackluster performance in the midterm elections.

-“Turn left Republicans,” Schumer said, laughing.
+“Turn left, Republicans,” Schumer said, laughing.
 “Or at least don’t turn hard right.”